l-zeuch/lzeuch.de/content/about.md

 At the moment, I *try* to learn Go programming, however I'm also somewhat proficient with Java, as that was part of my school education, as well as some HTML/CSS.

+## Acknowledgements

+Thanks to the [Hugo](https://gohugo.io/) team for providing an amazingly fast and simple framework as well as the [Gokarna](https://github.com/526avijitgupta/gokarna) authors and contributors for creating a straight-forward, no-nonsense theme.

+Hugo is licensed under the [Apache License 2.0](https://github.com/gohugoio/hugo/blob/master/LICENSE).

+Gokarna is licensed under [GNU General Public License v3.0](https://github.com/526avijitgupta/gokarna/blob/main/LICENSE).

+This blog's content is licensed under [CC-BY-NC-SA 4.0]().
+Any code for this blog is licensed under [GPL-3.0]()

 ## Contact

 Best shot is to write me an email to `l-zeuch[at]email.de`.
 I try to answer in a timely manner.
 Thanks for writing in!